-Encouraging and supporting collaborative organisations, particularly those with a proven track record such as the College, is important for a number of reasons.
-It empowers Australia's collective road safety community to make greater gains in road trauma reductions.
+Encouraging and supporting collaborative organisations, particularly those with a proven track record, is important for a number of reasons.
+Primarily it empowers Australia's collective road safety community to make greater gains in road trauma reductions.
 Importantly it also increases efficiency and reduces potential duplications across competing or fragmented programs that have similar aims.
 A renewed focus on supporting collaboration will benefit Australia's road trauma outcomes, and will have flow on effects to the economy and social well-being of our nation.